 The production and sale of both quality and safe products is a key goal for Canadian wine producers.
 CVA and its members strive to support continual improvement in both products and processes to ensure the highest level of wine quality and wine safety.

-Safe Winemaking Program
+Wine Secure: Safe Winemaking Program

 The proactive approach taken by the CVA is line with Canadian Food Inspection Agency inspection modernization initiative which determines the inherent risk associated with the regulated importer/processor/winery and determines the conditions of the licensing/registration and the level of oversight based on risk.
-One of the license conditions is that the winery has a preventative control plan in place, which is in line with the CVA’s Safe Winemaking Program.

 Food allergies affect an estimated 3-4% of Canadian adults.
 Consumers depend on the information provided on the label to avoid allergen, gluten sources and added sulphites in pre-packaged food.

 CVA supports measures which provide consumers with meaningful information based on sound scientific information about the beverages they purchase.
 In concert with its members, federal officials and international wine experts, CVA has completed a “Best Fining Practice Guidance for Wine” to meet federal allergen labelling requirements, while ensuring that there are no residual proteins in wine.
 Our efforts succeeded in exempting all wines sold in Canada with a vintage date of 2011 or earlier from the new allergen labeling requirements.